-This Gluten-Free Almond Butter Bread recipe is also grain-free.
-And it’s still SO rich and delicious!
+This Gluten-Free Almond Butter Bread recipe is also grain-free, and it’s still SO rich and delicious!
 It’s perfect toasted for breakfast or a snack.
 A few weeks ago I made Gluten-Free Macadamia Nut-Honey Bread, and it was such success, that I’ve been experimenting with other nut butters.

-There are a few reasons I love creating recipes like this Gluten-Free Almond Butter Bread.
+Why I love creating recipes like this Gluten-Free Almond Butter Bread.

-Second, it’s unique.
+- It’s unique.
 I’m all about that — I want my recipes to be interesting, and if unique is done well, that makes for a more delicious result!

 I was especially happy when I toasted a slice of this almond butter bread — mainly because it toasted!
 I know that might sound funny, but you see, not all gluten-free breads toast well.
 They don’t all behave like “normal” (gluten-full) bread.
 And by that I mean they don’t all caramelize and become golden and crispy.